alipadmanegara/ccw-2020-data-caching/README.md

 Requirement:\
 Node js should be installed on your system\
-Redis should be installed on your the system
+Redis should be installed on your system